-62) The provisions of the Code relating to national colours shall not apply to the Championship.
+60) The provisions of the Code relating to national colours shall not apply to the Championship.

 Both cars entered by a competitor must be presented in substantially the same livery at each Event, any change to this livery during a Championship season may only be made with the agreement of the Formula One Commission.
+These requirements do not apply to any car being run under Article 58(b).

-In order that the first car of each Team may be easily distinguished from the second whilst they are on the track, the on board camera located above the principle roll structure of the first car must incorporate parts which are the same colour as the main livery of the car.
-The same camera on the second car must remain as supplied to the Team.
+In order that the cars of each team may be easily distinguished from one another whilst they are on the track, the on board camera located above the principle roll structure of the first car must be predominantly fluorescent red, the same camera on the second car must remain as supplied to the team and any third car fluorescent yellow.

-63) Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
-When a car is shown on a 25 cm television monitor in such a way as substantially to fill the screen in at least one dimension, its race number must be clearly visible from the front of the car.

-64) The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
+- Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
+When a car is shown on a 25 cm television monitor in such a way as substantially to fill the screen in at least one dimension, its race number must be clearly visible from the front of the car. - The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
 The name of the driver must also appear on the bodywork, on the outside of the cockpit, or on the driver's helmet and be clearly legible.